IvyJeptoo/Password-Locker/README.md

 The user has an option of inputting their own password and not using the generated one.

  ### Setup Requirements
-  + On the gitbu repository, clone the repo to your desired folder
+  + On the github repository, clone the repo to your desired folder
   + Navigate to the cloned folder
   + While on the folder path  run python3.8 run.py